MrDNAlex/Factorio-Server-Bot/README.md

 Now you can go Interact with me on Discord, using /help may be a good start

+**After Reading the Contents of /help you should run /setup and Specify and the Hostname (Your Home IP Adress) and a Port you want the Server Exposed On (If not specified the Default is 8213), you should then Port Forward the Bot on Your Router**

 ## Commands
 All Commands can be used using /name, must be all lower case, some additional optional or mandatory info can be provided to commands.
 Discord will specify when needed.